groundhogs/FitText.js/README.md

-# FitText.js, a ~jQuery plugin~ library for inflating web type
+# FitText.js, a standalone port of a ~jQuery plugin~ for inflating web type
 FitText makes font-sizes flexible.
 Use this plugin on your responsive design for ratio-based resizing of your headlines.

 ## How it works